-Niagara University's College of Education will host an official accreditation visit by representatives of the Council for the Accreditation of Educator Preparation (CAEP) through 2024.
+Niagara University's College of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) through 2024.
 CAEP is the only recognized national accreditor for educator preparation.

 Individual programs within the College of Education hold additional accreditation as follows:

 - The master of science program in clinical mental health counseling is accredited by CACREP.

 - The adolescent education programs in English, grades 7-12 (Undergraduate) and grades 5-12 (Graduate) are accredited by NCTE.

 - The adolescent education program in Math, grades 7-12 (Undergraduate) is accredited by NCTM.

 - The adolescent education programs in Social Studies, grades 7-12 (Undergraduate) and grades 5-12 (graduate) are accredited by NCSS.